Herdubreid/Celin.Query.POC/docs/installation.md

 * Upload the manifest to the Apps for Office site of SharePoint.
 * Save the manifest on a file share.

-Start by downloading the manifest file [here](./assets/celinql.manifest.prod.xml).
+Start by downloading the manifest file <a href="./assets/celinql.manifest.prod.xml" download>here</a>.

 ### Side-loading Add-Ins